logo

 Morning Consult Logo

-• Attorney General Josh Stein (D) leads Lt.
+• Attorney General Josh Stein (D) continues to lead embattled Lt.
 Gov. Mark Robinson (R) by a large margin in 2024’s marquee gubernatorial matchup, with the latter running far behind the top of the ticket in North Carolina.

 Methodology